discordjs/guide/guide/preparations/adding-your-bot-to-servers.md

 * The first part is just Discord's standard structure for authorizing an OAuth2 application (such as your bot application) for entry to a Discord server.
 * The second part that says `client_id=...` is to specify _which_ application you want to authorize.
 You'll need to replace this part with your client's ID in order to create a valid invite link.
-* Lastly, the third part which says `scope=bot` specifies that you want to add this application as a Discord bot.
+* Lastly, the third part, which says `scope=bot`, specifies that you want to add this application as a Discord bot.

 ::: tip
 A `permissions` parameter also exists to restrict or guarantee the permission your bot will have on the server you are adding it to.
 For ease of use, it is recommended to use [this](https://discordapi.com/permissions.html) website.